 You utilized and addressed the following toolbars; Block toolbar and Spline toolbar and applied the Instant3D tool.

-It's considered best practice to fully define all sketches in the model.
+Fully define all sketches in the model.
 However; there are times when this is not practical.
 Generally when using the spline tool to create a freeform shape.